Optimizing PHP Application Concurrency

 Additional .user.ini

-files in sub-directories of the document root will not be evaluated when Heroku determines the memory limit at dyno boot time, but take effect at runtime as documented when serving requests to PHP files in such directories, so keep this in mind in the unlikely (and absolutely not recommended) case you have different memory_limit
+files in sub-directories of the document root don’t get evaluated when Heroku determines the memory limit at dyno boot time.
+They can take effect at runtime as documented when serving requests to PHP files in such directories.
+Keep this in mind in the unlikely case you have different memory_limit

 Instead of a .user.ini

-file, you may also use a PHP-FPM config include to add a php_value
+file, you can also use a PHP-FPM config include to add a php_value

 or php_admin_value